- What is a scholarship?

 - I am new to searching for or applying to scholarships.
 Where can I get help?

 Be organized!
+WATCH out for due dates!!
 Keep track of scholarships as you search and apply, with listed deadlines (use google sheets, or similar).

 Think of searching for scholarships as a job – if you put 2 hours into an application and receive a $500 scholarship, you just earned $250/hr.